RetroByten/sdcartJR_old_dos/README.md

 If you are willing to sacrifice a few kB/s of transfer speed to save memory, SDCARTL.SYS is also available.
 (It uses approx. 3kB in size instead of 9kB).

+Starting with version 0.5, when used on DOS 3.0+, sdcart.sys supports two command-line switches:

+ * /Y  Instead of asking, always install (Yes)
+ * /A  Install only if a card is detected (Auto)

+For intance, to always install, use this in your config.sys file:

+DEVICE=SDCART.SYS /Y

 ### Boot ROM